 - The UE has performed L3 measurement on Cell 2.

 At the beginning of T2, SSB_RP of Cell 2 change to different values from T1.
+T2 starts at the beginning of a frame with an odd SFN.

 Table A.7.6.X.1.2-1: General test parameters for SSB based intra-frequency L1-RSRP LTM measurement without activated TCI state test in FR2